-When someone has a non-healing wound like a pressure ulcer, that person needs to eat three times the amount of protein in order to keep up with the body’s demands.
-In this example, the body is in a constant state of effort in trying to heal the wound, even though it’s not visible from the outside.
-It’s as if your body is running a race, all day long, trying so hard to recruit all of the necessary biochemical protein-based processes such as collagen formation, oxygen delivery, etc., that are needed in order to heal its wound.
+When someone has a non-healing wound like a pressure ulcer, three times the normal recommended daily amount of protein is required in order to keep up with the body’s demands.
+In this example, the body is in a constant state of energy demand in trying to heal the wound, even though it’s not visible from the outside.

-Surprisingly most people cannot eat the high number of calories that may be required.
-In these instances, parenteral nutrition (PN) is used by the feeding the person intravenously, bypassing the usual process of eating and digestion.
+Surprisingly, most people cannot eat the high number of calories that may be required.
+In these instances, PEG tube placement for supplemental tube feeding may first be recommended before Total Parenteral Nutrition (TPN) is used to feed a person intravenously, supplementing the usual process of eating and digestion.
 The person receives a nutritional formula that contain nutrients such as glucose, salts, amino acids, lipids, vitamins, minerals as well as the correct proportions of proteins, fats and carbohydrates.

 In prolonged states of malnutrition from a non-healing wound, the body will actually begin to break down protein for energy needs thereby reducing available protein for structural healing and function.
 This biochemical anomaly may require anabolic steroids or growth hormone for reversal.